-As LED Sabre grows, and the demand for qualified instructors increases, it is essential that they are trained professionally and supported with a continuous development programme.
-Here at the Silver Sabres Combat Academy, we have two paths available for potential candidates:
+As LED Sabre grows and the demand for qualified instructors increases, it is essential that we establish a support network complete with continuous professional development.
+Here at the Silver Sabres Combat Academy, we have devised two paths for potential candidates:

 "We must demonstrate the highest levels of professionalism in our training and in the delivery of our classes, in order to establish the art form as a credible pathway to health and fitness."

 For instructors and institutions looking to add their own LED Sabre classes as a new activity to offer their clients, we can deliver Master Training seminars that accelerate potential candidates through levels 1-3.

 This pathway is best suited for those who already have considerable experience in coaching.
 It requires candidates to practice at home and complete assignments between seminars, in order to be able to develop the necessary skills to pass the assessments.
 The assumption is that candidates already possess the kind of discipline expected of a professional martial artist.

 - Gym Instructors